-Income tax laws are not regulatory in nature so as to constitute a significant burden on Free Exercise rights.
-A tax law imposes a monetary obligation, which is not a constitutionally significant burden.
+By contrast, income tax laws are not regulatory in nature and do not govern behavior.
+Rather, they only impose a monetary obligation, which is not a constitutionally significant burden.
 "To the extent that imposition of a generally applicable tax merely decreases the amount of money [the taxpayer] has to spend on its religious activities, any such burden is not constitutionally significant."
 Jimmy Swaggart Ministries v.
-Bd. of Equalization, 493 U.S. 378, 391 (1990), citing Hernandez v.
-Comm'r, 490 U.S. 680, 699 (1989).
+Board of Equalization, 493 U.S. 378, 391 (1990), citing Hernandez v.
+Commissioner, 490 U.S. 680, 699 (1989).
 "A preacher is not free from all financial burdens of government, including taxes on income or property."
 Id. at 386-387.
 In Hernandez, the Supreme Court concluded that the federal income tax was not a "constitutionally significant" burden on religion where the taxpayer could not claim a deduction for money paid to the Church of Scientology for religious services.
 See also Bowen v.
 Roy, 476 U.S. 693, 705-06

-(1986) (denial of tax benefits does not burden religious practices).
-That being the case, the taxation of income also does not run afoul of the ministerial exception discussed in Hosanna Tabor v.
-Evangelical Lutheran Church and Sch. v.
-E.E.O.C, 565 U.S. 171 (2012).
+(1986)(denial of tax benefits does not burden religious practices).
+That being the case, the taxation of income also does not afoul of the ministerial exception limitations of Hosanna Tabor.

 The IRS fully understands that paying taxes is a burden to all taxpayers that does not constitute a recognizable burden on free exercise rights.
 In Thompson v.
-Comm'r, 2013 U.S. T.C.
-LEXIS 3 at 24-25 (2013), the court emphasized just this point:
+Commissioner, 2013 U.S. T.C.
+LEXIS 3 at 24-25 (2013), the court recently emphasized just this point:

 Paying taxes is a burden, to all taxpayers, on their pocketbooks, rather than a recognizable burden on the free exercise of their religious beliefs.
 Pixley v.
-Comm'r, 123 T.C. at 274.
+Commissioner, 123 T.C. at 274.
 'Constitutional protection of fundamental freedoms does not confer an entitlement to such funds as may be necessary to realize all of the advantages of that freedom.'
-Id, quoting Harris v.
+Id., quoting Harris v.
 McRae, 448 U.S. 297, 318 (1980).

-Section 107(2) similarly is not justified in order to alleviate a significant burden on the exercise of religion.
-As in Texas Monthly, therefore, § 107 cannot be justified as a means of removing an "imposition on religious activity."
+Section 107(2) similarly is not justified in order to alleviate a substantial burden on the exercise of religion.
+As in Texas Monthly, therefore, §107 cannot be justified as a means of removing an "imposition on religious activity."
 See Texas Monthly, 489 U.S. at 15, n.8.
 Liability for income tax is not a substantial government burden on free exercise rights.

 The Intervenors, for their part, unconvincingly try to analogize the income tax exemption for housing allowances to exemptions related to the delivery of core religious services.
+(Intervenors Brief at p.
+13.)
 Similarly, the Government equates the income tax exemption for housing allowances to other exemptions that go to core religious beliefs, such as draft exemptions.
 Such comparisons provide false analogies because taxing income simply does not place a recognized burden on free exercise rights.